DrakirL/DrakirL.github.io/p10/class/cleric.md

 <br>
 **Weapons:** Simple Melee.
 Simple Ranged. <br>
 **Armor:** Light. <br>
-**Shields:** Small. <br>
+**Shields:** Small.
+Large. <br>
 **Focus:** Divine. <br>
 **Training:** None. <br>

 ## Starting Equipment
 + A Simple Melee Weapon of your choice.
-+ A Simple Ranged Weapon of your choice.
++ A Shield of your choice.
++ Brigandine armor.
-+ A quiver containing 20 pieces of ammunition of your choice.
++ A Component Pouch containing up to 10 gp worth of materials.
-+ Chain Shirt armor.
-+ A Divine Focus of your choice *(You may paint it on/forge it into some other piece of equipment)*.
++ A Divine Focus of your choice.
+May be merged with your shield or worn.
-+ Extra gp as a treat?

 ## Cleric Class Features
 These are the core features granted for the Cleric Class.